 Ready to take to the open road?
 Take everything with you, including a bed with any of these seven creative micro-campers, specifically made to tow behind your bicycle.
 You can purchase them, rent them, or even make your own.

 This compact bike trailer, which transforms into an inflatable camping tent structure, was created in Vienna by the company Gentle Tent.
 The trailer itself carries not only the packed tent but has plenty of room for your backpack or other luggage as well.

 The B TURTLE is one of the lightest micro campers to tow, coming in at only 29kg. (or approximately 64 pounds).
 Made out of aluminum, the trailer easily connects to your bicycle by way of a Weber coupling.

-Once set up, the tent fits two adults comfortably while elevating sleepers off the ground.
+Once set up, the tent fits a couple, or two adults comfortably while elevating sleepers off the ground.
 Extending out from the tent is an awning that provides additional space for you or your pet.
 As an extra measure, it comes with an outer cover, providing additional weatherproofing.

 2. Wooden Widget Foldavan